oarcscience/ith.oarc.science/faq.md

 much noise while using this site.

 **Q:** Who are you and what qualifies you to do this?
-**A:** My name is John B. Hare, and I live in California.
+**A:** My name is Jean Lelievre, and I live in California.
 My academic background is in Linguistics, Anthropology and Computer Science, and I worked in the high technology field as a computer programmer and entrepreneur for twenty five years prior to starting this site.